Competition Bureau repeats concerns about TMX deal

-OTTAWA (Reuters) - Canada’s Competition Bureau said on Thursday that it has serious competition concerns about the proposed takeover of TMX Group (X.TO) by Maple Group, repeating the assessment it made in November.
+OTTAWA, March 15 (Reuters) - Canada’s Competition Bureau said on Thursday that it has serious competition concerns about the proposed takeover of TMX Group by Maple Group, repeating the assessment it made in November.

 A spokeswoman for the federal antitrust watchdog said there were no new developments to report regarding its ongoing review of the proposed deal.